Discrimination / LGBTQ+ rights / Police / Police Discrimination / What if I'm arrested?

 Can I talk to my solicitor in private?

-Consulting with your solicitor is only private if you are consulting with them regarding your interview.
+Yes.
+You have the right to speak privately with a solicitor in person or on the phone; however, you can only speak with your solicitor in private if you are speaking to them about your interview.
 If you are not consulting with them about your interview, a police officer may be present.

 Your solicitor should keep your case matters confidential, and should inform you if they have to share any information with the police.